GradleUp/nmcp/README.md

+# Nmcp: New Maven Central Publishing (or New Maven Central Portal)

 A plugin that uses the new [Central Portal publisher API](https://central.sonatype.org/publish/publish-portal-api/) to publish to Maven Central.

 New accounts created after Feb.
-1st 2024 are configured to use the new publishing by defaults.
+1st 2024 are configured to use the new publishing by defaults and can use this plugin.
 Other accounts can continue publishing to OSSRH.

-Nmcp does not create or sign publications or apply the `maven-publish`.
+Nmcp does not create publications or apply the `maven-publish`.
 This must be done using other means.
-Nmcp uses existing publications, creates a new repo to stage them and upload a zip to the Central Portal publisher API.
+Nmcp uses existing publications, stages them locally and upload a zip to the Central Portal publisher API.

 ### QuickStart: